vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 ### URI Design

 #### Goal:
-Establish the principles that would be used to define the URI for resources.
+Establish the principles that would be used to define the URIs for resources.

 #### Notes:

-> Use '-' to separate words.
-If resource format is snake case, then use '_'.

-> There are two basic types of resources.
-Collection Resources (ie `/customers`) and Singular Resources (ie `/customers/{id}`).

 > URIs should be described using nouns.
 Plural nouns to describe collection resources.
 Singular resources most often will be referenced via an identifier.
 However, in the case where only one resource can exist, then use a singular noun.

 > Traditionally a URI for orders would potentially something like `/apiname/context/v1/customers/{id}/orders`.
-More recently however, it is becoming more common to split the URIs into separate URIs such as `/customers` and `/orders`.
+More recently however, it is becoming more common to attempt to simplify as much as possible and to split into separate URIs such as `/customers` and `/orders`.

+> URIs are not case sensitive.
+As a result, if the resource name contains multiple words, then a '-' would typically be used to separate the words.
+However, if the format of the resource is snake case, then '\_' tends to be more common.

+> TODO: warn against URI collisions (ie /orders/{id} and /orders/count)

 #### Examples: